 This article may contain affiliate/compensated links.
 For full information, please see our disclaimer here.

 There are so many breweries in the Twin Cities but which ones are the best?
 (Believe me, I’ve tried nearly ALL of them!)
 Minnesota is known for our lakes (land of 10k!) & of course our “Minnesota nice” attitude as well as the long goodbyes (if you know, you know!)
 But, don’t overlook how amazing our craft beer scene is.
 We have so many delicious craft beer taprooms.
 But seriously, what’s better when the weather in Minnesota is gorgeous than enjoying a pint (or flight) of some tasty brews in a taproom, on a patio or near a lake?
 (Hint: Nothing!)
 So, grab your beer loving friends and set out on a craft beer adventure. (“Beer ventures” are some of my favorites!)
 I actually went on a road trip last year where the route and locations were determined by breweries I wanted to visit.
-(More on that later!)
+(Read more about that here!)

 What is Craft Beer?